Graduateshotline

 How to Register/Apply for ACT?

-There are different ways in which students or guardians will be able to apply for the ACT examination.
-The most common method especially during the pandemic is the online mode of registration.
-The ACT is conducted on 6 National and 7 International dates apart from the District and State Testing dates in order to be all-inclusive.
-Students can apply for the ACT through District Testing, State Testing, and On-Campus Testing Programs which are largely dependent on the region one resides in.
+There are different ways for students or guardians to apply for the ACT examination.
+The ACT is conducted on 6 National and 7 International dates apart from the District and State Testing dates to be all-inclusive.
+Students can apply for the ACT through District Testing, State Testing, and On-Campus Testing Programs, which are largely dependent on the region one resides in.

-One can also apply for the test through the official ACT website with the high school course details, a headshot photo, and a credit card or with other payment options in hand.
+You can also apply for the test through the official ACT website with your high school course details, a headshot photo, and a credit card or other payment options.

 Test Dates for ACT

-ACT is conducted 7 times a year nationally where the National Test dates are applicable to the United States, United States territories, and Puerto Rico.
+ACT is conducted seven times a year nationally where the National Test dates apply to the United States, United States territories, and Puerto Rico.

-Standby Testing-There is an option to avail standby testing if the candidate has missed the late registration deadline, or if the candidate missed their chance to choose a test date or test center.
+Standby Testing- There is an option to avail standby testing if the candidate has missed the late registration deadline or missed their chance to choose a test date or test center.

 The conditions that apply for standby testing are as follows-